This is a really simple interview lighting setup which I've based around a 60 * 60 softlight, the IKEA FLOALT is the lamp I had in mind :-)

 Flag on camera right to darken shadows and block ambient light

-Flag to the right to block the key from the background, the closer it is to the key the softer it is, giving a gradual gradation.
+Flag to the left to block the key from the background, the closer it is to the key the softer it is, giving a gradual gradation.

 A refelector to the back right of shot to fill the shadows on the right of his face that I created in clip 2.
 This way I have control of how bright/dark that side is.